 Dr. Gamze Erdem Türkelli is a Research Foundation (FWO) - Flanders post-doctoral fellow at the University of Antwerp Law Faculty and a member of the Law and Development Research Group.
-She is also a Visiting Fellow at VU Amsterdam Institute for Environment Analysis - Environmental Policy Analysis (EPA) unit.
+In 2019, she was a Visiting Fellow at VU Amsterdam Institute for Environment Analysis - Environmental Policy Analysis (EPA) unit.

 She received her PhD in Law at the University of Antwerp (2017).
 Her doctoral research focused on children's rights obligations and responsibility for businesses and development finance institutions under international law.
 Gamze obtained her Bachelor's degree in Political Science and International Relations from Bogazici University (Istanbul, Turkey) summa cum laude and holds Master's degrees from the University of Paris 1 - Pantheon Sorbonne (France) and from Yale University (US), where she was a Fulbright Fellow.
 Previously, Gamze worked in the private sector as a research analyst and advisor, and in the non-profit sector in different capacities.

 Her research interests include new and old economic actors in development financing and governance, transnational human rights obligations, children’s rights and the links between law and development.

 Her current postdoctoral project explores and investigates the human rights accountability impact and implications of mobilizing private actors within Multistakeholder Partnerships (MSPs) in the post-2015 Development Era with a focus on the governance of education as both a public good and a human right.
 The research will explore the current legal approach to MSPs, the legal issues underlying this approach as well as if this approach is able to overcome human rights accountability challenges posed by the infusion of private actors in the realization of public goals, through MSPs.